 - Memantine: For the moderate to severe periods associated with the disease, a doctor may recommend memantine (Namenda) which takes a new strategy in comparison to cholinesterase inhibitors, avoiding the overstimulation of glutamate NMDA receptors which in turn may also help improve limited memory functionality.
 Doctors will frequently add memantine to a patient’s treatment plan in combination with a cholinesterase inhibitor as the disease advances.

 Determining the effectiveness of these treatments takes persistence, as the two take 4 – 6 weeks before benefits may be realized.
 And, it is crucial to look at the advantages versus any unfavorable side effects, which may include confusion and constipation in memantine, and nausea, vomiting and a low heart rate with cholinesterase inhibitors.

 One of the best strategies to assist individuals with Alzheimer’s disease live life to the fullest is through engaging the services of a specially qualified caregiver who understands and will help manage the varied concerns of dementia.
-Email or call Harmony Home Health & Hospice , the elderly care Salt Lake City, UT experts, at 1-877-I-NEED-CARE for more information about our professional, compassionate Alzheimer’s care services for older adults.
+Email or call Harmony Home Health & Hospice , the experts in home health care in Ogden, Utah, at 1-877-I-NEED-CARE for more information about our professional, compassionate Alzheimer’s care services for older adults.